chrisfoulon/BCBToolKit/README.txt

 Created by Michel Thiebaut de Schotten and Chris Foulon.
-Tractotron is not approved for clinical use.
+BCBtoolkit is not approved for clinical use.
-Tractotron is the property of Chris Foulon and Michel Thiebaut de Schotten.
+BCBtoolkit is the property of Chris Foulon and Michel Thiebaut de Schotten.
 Contact : hd.chrisfoulon@gmail.com or michel.thiebaut@gmail.com

-This software is compatible with 10.7, 10.8, 10.9 and 10.10 versions of Mac OSX and Linux.
+This software is compatible with 10.7, 10.8, 10.9 and 10.10 versions of Mac OSX and Linux(ArchLinux, (K)Ubuntu 14.04/16.04, Debian 8 tested).

 Thanks for citing:
 Thiebaut de Schotten, M., et al. (2014) Damage to white